Osteoarthritis Doctor in Fort Wayne

 - Osteoarthritis of the spinal facet joints, a complication of degenerative joint disease

-Unlike rheumatoid arthritis, which common strikes in acute bouts and then recedes, osteoarthritis tends to remain a constant source of pain whenever the joint is flexed.
+Unlike rheumatoid arthritis, which commonly strikes in acute bouts and then recedes, osteoarthritis tends to remain a constant source of pain whenever the joint is flexed.
 As the degeneration worsens, so do the symptoms, until you’re compelled to seek osteoarthritis treatment in Fort Wayne.

 How Is Osteoarthritis Treated without Surgery?